vega/vega-lite/site/docs/spec.md

 ### View Background

-The `background` property a _top-level_ view specification defines the background of the whole visualization canvas.
+The `background` property of a _top-level_ view specification defines the background of the whole visualization canvas.
 Meanwhile, the `view` property of a single-view or [layer](layer.html) specification can define the background of the view with the following properties:

 {% include table.html props="cornerRadius,fill,fillOpacity,opacity,stroke,strokeCap,strokeDash,strokeDashOffset,strokeJoin,strokeMiterLimit,strokeOpacity,strokeWidth" source="ViewBackground" %}